It’s a question that many brands have to consider at some point: “How much money should I spend on my SEO marketing?”

 - How is our website performing?

-While the first question can usually be answered by any member of the C-suite (and usually involves building revenue), the other questions require some digging.
+While the first question can usually be answered by any member of the C-suite (and usually involves building more pipeline or top line revenue), the other questions require some digging.

 What’s Involved in an SEO Audit?